-    Aaaaah… There’s nothing like placing an outright World Cup bet before the competition starts.
+Aaaaah… There’s nothing like placing an outright market bet on the World Cup before the competition starts.
 So let’s check out the World Cup winner odds first and then discuss a bit about the favourites to win the 2018 World Cup.

 World Cup Odds To Win

 FIFA World Cup 2018 – Outright Winner odds shown may vary.
 Please check all aspects of your bets before placement.

 Let’s have a look at the favourites to win the international competition held in Russia this summer, now that we’ve seen the World Cup winner odds.
 Luis Suarez and Edinson Cavani’s team didn’t make it unfortunately… and no African teams made it either.

 After lifting the trophy last time out in 2014, the Germans are joint-favourites again.
 But their actual selection is very different to the World Cup winning squad of 2014: Phillip Lahm, Bastian Schweinsteiger, Lukas Podolski, Miroslav Klose and Per Mertesacker are gone.